Can Marijuana Dispensaries Use Traditional Banks?

 Being Linked to Marijuana Is Bad for Business Banking

-It's not just growers and retailers that face banking roadblocks.
-The cannabis banking restrictions also affect vendors and contractors that work with marijuana businesses, even if they are not directly involved in growing or selling the plants.
-This includes third parties such as cleaning, plumbing, packaging, and marketing companies.
+The lack of access to traditional banking has made many aspects of the budding industry difficult.
+It's not only growers and retailers that face banking issues.
+Cannabis banking restrictions also affect vendors and contractors that work with marijuana businesses.
+This includes third parties such as the following:

 Lawmakers Could Decide to Remove Banking Restrictions

-Proponents of this bipartisan bill say there is a lot to gain from clearing the way for cannabis growers and retailers, as well as ancillary businesses, to work with traditional banks.
-Lawmakers from both sides of the aisle say it would help reduce instances of money laundering and other crimes, bolster the economy, and help enforce tax collections.
+The SAFE Banking Act addresses the banking issues in the cannabis industry.
+It would allow federal banks to work with state-approved cannabis businesses.
+Supporters say there is much to gain from allowing cannabis growers and retailers to work with traditional banks.
+Lawmakers say it would help reduce money laundering, bolster the economy, and help enforce tax collections.

 Dispensaries Can Get Help Meeting Their Banking Needs

-Until Congress decides to act, marijuana dispensary owners may feel they have few options other than to operate in a modern-day economy without modern-day banking.
-However, a business law attorney familiar with state and federal cannabis laws can help make sure that a business's needs are met in the best way possible.
+Cannabis-related business owners must operate in a modern-day economy without modern-day banking.
+A business law attorney familiar with state and federal cannabis laws can help make sure that you meet your business's needs.